delpapa/SORN_V2/README.md

-# A Self-Organizing Recurrent Neural Network (SORN)
+# The Self-Organizing Recurrent Neural Network (SORN)

 A SORN repository for general purposes, containing a few experiments and examples.
 This repository is based on the original [SORN repository](https://github.com/chrhartm/SORN) by Christoph Hartmann combined with adaptations to new experiments.

-Currently under construction... :)

-## Getting Started
+## Getting started with the repository

 The scripts for each experiment are stored in different folders with the experiments' respective name.
 Each folder contain a minimum of three scripts: the experiment parameters ('param.py'), instructions ('experiment.py'), and the input details ('source.py').
 The parameters in these scripts can be modified at will to reproduce different results.
 Additionally, each folder contains the relevant plot scripts, for visualizing the results.